ibrahimrahimi/ibrahimrahimi/README.md

 - 👋 Hi, I’m Ibrahim
 - 👀 I’m interested in Web development and Data Science.
-- 🌱 I’m currently learning React and Rust for the moment.
+- 🌱 I’m currently learning React and Rust.
 - 💞️ I’m looking to collaborate on Python projects.
 - 📫 How to reach me?
 - Contact me via email: ebrahimrahimilaziri@gmail.com